 They’re in fact highly incentivised to cut corners and keep costs as low as possible.
 That puts more money in their pockets but it doesn’t help you as the owner occupier who has to pick up the pieces when things start falling apart.

-So while we think that shells are a great answer to our housing crisis because it gives people choice and lets them decide (for themselves) where to spend their money.
-It also provides transparency – you know what’s behind the walls because you were there when they were built!
+So while we think that shells are a great answer to our housing crisis because it gives people choice and lets them decide (for themselves) where to spend their money, it also provides transparency – you know what’s behind the walls because you were there when they were built!

 This isn’t like doing the normal development and it makes our lives so much more complicated.
 It’s why what we’re doing is so rare!

 Many would say it’s ‘too idealistic’ as it’s not putting profit above everything else, but it’s what we believe in – because if we all get to be involved in the design of the houses we live in, we’ll know more and be more discerning of the developers who believe in profit above everything else.
+And as architect Max Rengifo says, ‘ the benefits are way above the pitfalls when it comes to Shell Homes.’

 So what can we do to support more custom build in the UK?